aiekick/InAppGpuProfiler/README.md

 ## Mandatory definition

-iagp is designed to be not invasive with you build configuration
+InAppGpuProfiler is designed to be not invasive with you build configuration

 So you need to create a config.